 What a ridiculous thing.

-If you just tuned in, uh Steve Moore was on before we were talking about the president's new plan.
+If you just tuned in, Steve Moore was on before.

-Uh we have all the uranium in the world underground.
+We have all the uranium in the world underground.

 We just can't mine it because of all these stupid PC regulations.

-So he wants to go back to open those mines and start mining our own uranium, so we don't have to buy it from Russia and China anymore.
+So he wants to go back to open those mines and start mining our own uranium so we don't have to buy it from Russia and China anymore.

 Uranium is very important, not just for nuclear power, but for weapons, military purposes.

-It runs our nuclear submarines.
+It runs our nuclear submarine.

 So that's the president's new plan.

-We'll start to mine uranium, and we'll have all the uranium we need.
+We'll start to mine uranium and we'll have all the uranium we need.

 Hey, Ernie.